vitaedev/lhssenate/_posts/2011-01-01-Open-Campus-Bill.markdown

 ---
 layout:         bill
 category:       bills
-title:   2011-1 Open Campus Billsdsdsa
+title:          2011-1 Open Campus Bill
 year:           2011-2012
 summary:        Remove community service requirement for open campus.
 sponsors:       Derik Kauffman and James Buchanan
+passed:         in 2011
+tags:           open-campus community-service
 visualworkflow: true
 ---

 There will be no community service requirement for a student to be eligible for open campus.

 Rationale
 ---------